Amphibious Combat Vehicle

 The Amphibious Combat Vehicle (ACV) is a program initiated by Marine Corps Systems Command to procure an amphibious assault vehicle for the United States Marine Corps to supplement and ultimately replace the aging Assault Amphibious Vehicle (AAV).
 The program replaces the Expeditionary Fighting Vehicle (EFV) program canceled in 2011.
 Originally a plan to develop a high-water-speed vehicle, the program has expanded into a multi-phased approach to procure and develop several types of amphibious-capable vehicles to address near and long-term requirements.

-The competition for the final project ended in 2018 which saw the birth of an eight-wheel drive armoured fighting vehicle based on the Italian Iveco SuperAV produced by BAE Systems and Iveco starting in 2020 with 36 units and from 2021 with 80 vehicles per year for five years.
+The competition for the project ended in 2018 with the birth of an eight-wheel drive armored fighting vehicle, based on the Italian Iveco SuperAV.
+Production by BAE Systems and Iveco started in 2020 with 36 units, and 80 vehicles per year from 2021, for five years.

 Design requirements

 Original requirements

 The ACV should have countermeasures able to contend with a full range of direct fire, indirect fire and land mine threats.
-Visible and thermal signature reduction technologies will also be used.
+Visible and thermal signature reduction technologies will be used.
 Modular protection can be applied as necessary.

 The vehicle must have the capability to transition from water to ground operations without tactical pause.
 It must be able to maneuver with the M1A1 Abrams in a mechanized task force.
 It must have the capability to destroy combat vehicles similar to itself.
 Weapons must have sufficient range to engage targets from a standoff distance.
 Weapons will apply precision fire from a stabilized system.
 It must provide direct fire support for dismounted infantry in an attack.

 The Marine Corps identified speed on water as a top requirement, even at the cost of troop carrying capacity.
 The ACV must be able to self-deploy from an amphibious assault ship at least 12 miles from shore with 17 Marines aboard.
 It has to be able to travel 8 knots or faster through seas with waves up to three feet.

-The vehicle was to be operational between 2020 and 2022, with 573 vehicles planned to be procured.
+Initially, the objective of the USMC was to order 1,122 vehicles.
+As of March 2023, the objective is to procure 632 vehicles.